 I hesitated about posting this information about my black cat, Annabella, or, as I called her, My Annabelle.
 She was, and is, so much a part of my life, my writing, my writing life, that I at least owe her this space and this place in time, and in memory — on this Pets, Real and Fictional section, to lay her to rest.

 In early May 2018, I moved out of the Peach House, into a rental house, about ten miles up the road, to await the construction of the Dream House.
 Cats are notoriously awful about moving from the home place to a new one, and so I had a chip inserted into each of my two cats just before the move.
 The mere act of getting Annabella to the Vet required, as always, a reconnaissance mission of the garage and the property at the Peach House, especially those tall grasses that served as her hunting ground.

-She adjusted, as well as could have been expected, to this 3-story house amidst oaks and rocks, though she was not as contented as Gabrielle, who, after the dozen days of garage captivity, accepted this temporary abode as her new home.
+She adjusted, as well as could have been expected, to this 3-story house amidst oaks and rocks, though she was not as contented as Gabrielle, who, after the eight days of garage captivity, accepted this temporary abode as her new home.
 Dear Husband disagrees with my assessment.
 He says that Annabella adjusted all too well to her new terrain: